Shangwee/WAD2-Project/README.md

 **Solution:**

-I propose to develop a web application that helps users to reduce their food waste.
+A web application that helps users to reduce their food waste.